bolom/gilbertmarcel/README.md

 And using admin credentials from the previous step sign in via this URL [http://localhost:3000/admin/login](http://localhost:3000/admin/login)

 ## How to edit
-⚠️⚠️⚠️ The root page will not work without the fulfillment of pages in admin area
+⚠️⚠️⚠️ The root page will not work without the fulfillment of pages in admin area.

 - Contact information and site name are editable via general settings [http://localhost:3000/admin/account/edit](http://localhost:3000/admin/account/edit)